Family Communication and Conflict Resolution Coaching

 - Provide templates, homework, worksheets, handouts, resources, and new ways to look at yourselves and your relationship dynamics.

-- At the beginning of my work with your family (before we all meet as a group), I will meet with each of you individually for a free and confidential 30-minute Zoom consultation.
-These meetings give us the opportunity to meet and briefly discuss the coaching process.
+- At the beginning of my work with your family (before we all meet as a group), I will meet with each of you individually for a complimentary and confidential 30-minute Zoom consultation.
+These meetings provide the opportunity to meet one-on-one and briefly discuss the coaching process.
+More importantly, they give us all a chance to determine if we feel a good match to do this important work together.

-- In these one-on-one meetings, in addition to discussing the prompt questions, we will also review the communication guidelines I have developed: Family Conflict Guidelines for Engagement During the Family Group Meetings.
+- In these one-on-one meetings, we will also review the communication guidelines I have developed: Communication Guidelines for Engagement, detailed information about the coaching process, and agendas for each meeting.

-- After the individual meetings, we will schedule the first three all-family meetings.
-Each member of the family will receive the meeting agendas and a description of the process.
+- After the individual meetings, we will schedule the first four family meetings.
+Each family member will receive the meeting agendas and a description of the process.

 - Resources: I supply each family member with several communication and conflict-resolution resources, templates, and handouts.
-I will also include a carefully curated list of books, articles, podcasts, etc., about family conflict and estrangement from the perspectives of the parents and the adult children.
+I also include a carefully curated list of books, articles, podcasts, and other resources on family conflict and estrangement from the perspectives of parents and adult children.

-Next Steps: If you are interested in more information or want each family member to schedule their complimentary 30-minute consultation, contact form: Irene Greene MSED
+Next Steps: If you are interested in more information or want each family member to schedule their complimentary 30-minute consultation, contact Irene Greene, MSED

 Other points and logistics: